-Connection Fee: At the beginning of each call the connection fee is applied.
+- Connection Fee: At the beginning of each call the connection fee is applied.

 Ever wonder why that 11 minutes call to your family seemed to eat up the balance left?
-Depending on the type of calling card (to be fair not everyone is the same) you have a single call may have padded 3 different type of fees!
-That’s Total rate = Connection Fee + Call Rate + Billing Fee and IF you do not use the card for certain predetermined period a Maintenance Fee might kick-in.
+Depending on the type of calling card (to be fair not everyone is the same) you have a single call that may have padded 3 different types of fees!
+That’s Total rate = Connection Fee + Call Rate + Billing Fee and IF you do not use the card for a certain predetermined period a Maintenance Fee might kick-in.
 But the history with the fees in phone cards does not fully stop there.
-There’s also the surcharges or premium to call certain destinations (sadly, Canada’s Northern Territories is often mentioned as destination where surcharges apply) or certain phone types.
-For instance IF using a payphone you’ll have a hefty surcharge fee and if you are calling an overseas mobile number you’ll get higher fees too.
-In some/most cards there’s something called “Minimum Charge per Call” what that means is that a fee may be applied at the end of the call in where the cost of the call is lower than a preset amount.
+There’s also the surcharges or premium to call certain destinations (sadly, Canada’s Northern Territories is often mentioned as a destination where surcharges apply) or certain phone types.
+For instance, IF using a payphone you’ll have a hefty surcharge fee and if you are calling an overseas mobile number you’ll get higher fees too.
+In some/most cards there’s something called “Minimum Charge per Call” what that means is that a fee may be applied at the end of the call-in where the cost of the call is lower than a preset amount.
 Some cards have an expiration period in which after first use the card code will be removed from the Providers system thus that card becomes unusable after a stipulated period of time (typical 3-months)

 Reputable VoIP phone providers have fees clearly spelled out along with the calling rates.
-Another advantage of VOIP calling is that in many cases calls are free and you are using the very same phone you use at home.
-As an added plus, the cherry on the cake, using VOIP allows you to have a national or international virtual number; so when family wants to call he/she’ll dial a local number.
+Another advantage of VoIP calling is that in many cases calls are free and you are using the very same phone you use at home.
+As an added plus, the cherry on the cake, using VoIP allows you to have a national or international virtual number; so when the family wants to call he/she’ll dial a local number.